Creating a Native Rocket Pool Node without Docker

 Now, add yourself to the

-You'll need to do this in order to use the Rocket Pool CLI, because it and the Rocket Pool daemon both need to access the ETH1 wallet file.
+You'll need to do this in order to use the Rocket Pool CLI, because it and the Rocket Pool daemon both need to access the Execution layer wallet file.

 sudo usermod -aG rp $USER